DD-Beltran-F/cachai/docs/source/index.rst

 Welcome! **cachai**  (Custom Axes and CHarts Advanced Interface) is a fully customizable Python visualization toolkit designed to deliver polished, publication-ready plots built on top of Matplotlib.
 Currently, the package includes the  ``ChordDiagram``  module as its primary feature.
-For details on the toolkit’s capabilities, motivations and future projections, refer to `this paper <https://iopscience.iop.org/article/10.3847/2515-5172/adf8df>`_ |:smile:|.
+For details on the toolkit's capabilities, motivations and future projections, refer to `this paper <https://iopscience.iop.org/article/10.3847/2515-5172/adf8df>`_ |:smile:|.

 To contribute or report bugs, please visit the